kdelwat/PersonalSite/content/programming/functionalabm.md

 * Easier to reason about
 * Allows for simple time-travel debugging (cool!)

+I think this design is a good start.
 Undoubtedly as I continue on my mission to simulate sporting events I'll expand and adapt the design!